-With Christmas only a few days away, I thought this would be a great time to share some of our family budgeting tips on how to keep the finances under control in the festive season!
+With Christmas only a few days away, I thought this would be a great time to share some of top tips on saving money at Christmas and therefore, keep the finances under control in the festive season!

 We are naturally a generous family, and we would love to give, give, give!
 However, without the generous bank account to go with the generous nature, we must be sensible!